 Honorary awards are conferred each year during the University's award ceremonies in July and November.
-They are intended to reward individuals who have attained national and international success and recognition in their chosen field, to maximise the University's public presence, to allow its Schools to develop closer relationships with distinguished persons and to engage students in the process by inviting recipients of Honorary Awards to maintain their links with the University by giving master classes and public lectures.
+They are intended to reward individuals who have attained national and international success and recognition in their chosen field, to maximise the University's public presence, to allow its Schools to develop closer relationships with distinguished persons, and to engage students in the process by inviting recipients of Honorary Awards to maintain their links with the University by giving master classes and public lectures.

 The following is designed to explain the process.
-For further information, please contact Ayesha Blacker in the Vice-Chancellor's Office on 01484 257879 or by email: a.e.blacker@hud.ac.uk.
+For further information, please contact Dr Laura Chambers in the Vice-Chancellor's Office on 01484 957844 or by email: l.j.chambers@hud.ac.uk.